Abdul-Mukit/dope_with_hand_tracking/README.md

 change the "Settings" section if needed.
 Please watch my [demo video](https://youtu.be/XwVy5sZZxG8) for more details.

+live_dope_hand_webcam.py is implementation with webcam.
+In the code change the "Settings" section if needed.
+The only difference between this one and the realsense one is that, the webcam doesn't have exposure control.
+Here is a [demo video](https://youtu.be/ALM1xlsT_1A).

 live_dope_realsense.py and live_dope_webcam.py are just DOPE demos using the realsense camera and webcam respectively.
 The original DOPE demos are using ROS.
 I needed a simple demo so I made these two.

+Please comment/uncomment weights in my_config_realsense.yaml and
+my_config_webcam.yaml files for selecting which object you want to detect.